 Data has the power to strengthen everything businesses do, from the new products they launch to the marketing campaigns they use to promote those products.
-Gathering information and putting that information to use has become big business, creating jobs and cloud solutions.
+Gathering information and putting that information to use, even in HR, has become big business, creating jobs and cloud solutions.
 When a business is more informed before making decisions, that business can get more return from every dollar it spends.

 People analytics in big business.

 Google is one of the highest-profile users of people analytics for human resources.
 The company bases many of its decisions on data analytics, believing that the choices it makes about employees are more important than any other decisions, impacting the organization at all levels.
 By labeling its human resources department “people operations,” the company is saying that HR is as integral as any other area of operations.
 With the right people in place, businesses can provide better customer service and increase productivity while also minimizing cost.

 Although small businesses can get the same benefits as larger businesses from people analytics, they often lack the resources necessary to gather information on employee actions.
 While cloud-based solutions provide an answer to that, often businesses simply need access to general information about hiring the right employees and getting the most out of them.

 Google’s re:Work is likely to become a go-to resource for businesses in this situation.
 With re:Work, Google provides the results of the research it has done in the form of articles, case studies and tips from experts in various industries.
 Businesses can search re:Work for keywords or browse topics like hiring, managing or training.
 The platform is designed to demonstrate how organizations can help each other better cultivate and nurture top talent.